legoandmars/GorillaCosmetics/README.md

 ## For Developers
 This project is built with C# using .NET Standard.

+Make sure to install the mod first so you have all of the required files.
 For references, create a Libs folder in the same folder as the project solution.
 Inside of this folder you'll need to copy:

 ```
 0Harmony.dll
 BepInEx.dll
 BepInEx.Harmony.dll
+Newtonsoft.Json
 ```
 from `Gorilla Tag\BepInEx\core`, and
 ```